top of page

 What can my teen study for V Levels?

-The first courses offered in September 2027 will focus on sectors with a high demand for skilled professionals, such as Digital, Education and Early Years, and Finance and Accounting.
+The first courses offered in September 2027 will focus on sectors with high demand for skilled professionals, such as Digital, Education and Early Years, and Finance and Accounting.

 From 2028, courses will expand to include: